Lebanon is a country that, by tradition, remains open to foreign direct investment, and is endowed with several investment-enabling strengths:

 Losses may be carried forward for a period of three consecutive years and survive any change of ownership.

 Corporations (JSCs and LLCs) are subject to flat income tax at a rate of 17 per cent.
 The payment of dividends or any other dividend-like distributions to shareholders is subject to withholding tax at a rate of 10 per cent.
 The effective tax payable is thus 25.3 per cent.

 Branches of foreign companies are subject to income tax at a rate of 17 per cent.
 According to the Income Tax Law, profits earned by branches of foreign companies are deemed distributed in full as dividends, and such distribution is subject to a 10 per cent tax on dividend distribution.
 The effective income tax rate payable by branches of foreign companies is thus 25.3 per cent.

-Individuals are subject to a progressive tax rate ranging between 4 and 21 per cent on their income, after deducting circa US$5,000 for single individuals, in addition to circa US$1,700 for married individuals and US$300 for every legitimate dependent child (up to five children), subject to certain conditions.
+Individuals are subject to a progressive tax rate ranging between 4 and 21 per cent on their income, after deducting around US$5,000 for single individuals, in addition to approximately US$1,700 for married individuals and US$300 for every legitimate dependent child (up to five children), subject to certain conditions.